centreon/centreon-documentation/en/integrations/external/connector-mip.md

 ### Services

-Regarding Services, a discovery rule is avalable to get all your senarios and quickly configure them.
+A discovery rule is available to get all your scenarios and quickly configure them as Centreon services.
 Here a step-by-step guide:

 * Go to "Configuration > Services" and click "Scan" in the Discovery sub menu
 * Fill the Host box with the hostname configured in the previous section